 Edith Champ, born c.
 1878 in Chorlton-cum-Hardy, was a sister-in-law of Charles Arthur Hague, a corn merchant who in 1901 lived at 215 Bramhall Lane before its conversion to a shop.
-Edith, noted as a 'seamstress, shirt' was living with the Hague family at that time.
-In 1939 she was at 44 Devonshire Road, the home Charles Tatton Lees.
-Her occupation is given as 'apartment housekeeper', presumably she had retired from the drapery business.
-She died in 1941.
+Edith, noted as a 'seamstress, shirt' was living with the Hague family at that time .
+In 1939 she was at 44 Devonshire Road, the home of Charles Tatton Lees who was her step-half-brother.
+Her occupation at that time given as 'apartment housekeeper'.

-No. 179 is not mentioned in the 1939 directory, it would had become a 'lock-up' shop, no doubt with a series of tenants.
+No. 179 is not mentioned in the 1939 directory; by then it would have become a 'lock-up' shop, no doubt with a series of tenants.
 There's a gap in our knowledge until 1975, when the business was 'J. & I. Wright', a radio and TV shop.
 In our own memories of the 1980s, 179 was in the same business as 'A & J Television.' as Philip Bradley's 1989 view above shows.

-The most recent business before the 2019 re-build was 'Direct Workwear' - a draper of sorts, supplying yellow gilets and such - which on its bright blue and white facade assured us it was 'established in 1997' and encouraged us to 'Kuman Avalukatus'.
+The most recent business before the 2019 re-build was 'Direct Workwear' - a draper of sorts, supplying yellow gilets and such - which on its bright blue and white end wall assured us it was 'established in 1997' and encouraged us to 'Kuman Avalukatus'.

 In 2019 No.179 was acquired by Kilmal Property Ltd, who, with planning permission from the council, embarked on a major rebuild to create a public house and a first-floor flat.